California condor: Condor Watch

-A crowdsourcing project called Condor Watch (CW) was started on April 14, 2014, and ended in 2020.
+A crowdsourcing project called Condor Watch was started on April 14, 2014, and ended in 2020.
 Hosted by the web portal Zooniverse, volunteers were asked to examine motion-capture images of California condors associated with release sites managed by the United States Fish and Wildlife Service, National Park Service and Ventana Wildlife Society.
 The tasks on the website included identifying tagged condors and marking the distance to feeding sources such as animal carcasses.
 Biologists can then use this data to deduce which birds are at risk of lead poisoning.

 Condor Watch enabled volunteers, or citizen scientists, to participate in active research.
 The project had up 175,000 images to view and assess, far more than the team could hope to view on their own.
 Lead scientist Myra Finkelstein believes volunteering is fun because it allows enthusiasts to track the "biographies" of individual condors.
 Citizen science has long been used in ornithology, for instance in the Audubon Society's Christmas Bird Count, which began in 1900 and the breeding bird survey which began in 1966.
 McCaffrey (2005) believes this approach not only directly benefits ongoing projects, but will also help train aspiring ornithologists.